adamancer/minsci/README.md

 minsci-toolkit mosaic --create_jpeg
 ```

+One warning: PIL will sometimes fail to open TIFFs.
+When
+the mosaic script encounters unreadable TIFFs, it uses
+[ImageMagick](http://www.imagemagick.org/) to create a usable
+copy of the entire tile set.
+If ImageMagick is not installed, this
+workaround will fail and the mosaic will not be created.

 **Selector.** Use the selector tool to select tiles to exclude from future SEM
 element mapping.
 This tool does the following: